Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: System Model and Problem Formulation

 \subsection{System Model}

 We consider a downlink mmWave communications system, and there are $B$ BSs with the hybrid beamforming architecture and $U$ MUs.
-Each MU is equipped with an omnidirectional single-antenna and denoted as $u \in \bm{\mathcal{U}}=\{1,2,..., U\}$.
-Each BS is equipped with an RGB camera and a uniform linear array (ULA) with $N_{T}$ antennas and $N_{RF}$ RF chains and denoted as $b \in \bm{\mathcal{B}}=\{1,2,..., B\}$.
-At each time slot, the MU can only connect one BS while one BS can serve multiple MUs.
+The $u$-th MU, $\forall u \in \mathcal{U}=\{1,2,..., U\}$, is equipped with an omnidirectional single-antenna.
+The $b$-th BS, $\forall b \in \mathcal{B}=\{1,2,..., B\}$ is equipped with an RGB camera and a uniform linear array (ULA) of $N_{T}$ antennas and $N_{RF}$ RF chains.
+At each time slot, one MU can only connect to one BS while one BS can serve multiple MUs.
 Denote $U_b \leq N_{RF}$ as the number of MUs served by the $b$-th BS.